quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 This provides many benefits:

-- a much more transparent data lineage for when things go wrong
+- A much more transparent data lineage for when things go wrong
-- you don’t need to create new workflows for different parameter values, only new _workflow runs_
+- You don’t need to create new workflows for different parameter values, only new _workflow runs_
-- allows you to setup workflows that respond to events, and the workflow can follow different branches depending on the type or content of the event
+- Allows you to setup workflows that respond to events, and the workflow can follow different branches depending on the type or content of the event

 Earlier, we noted that Airflow didn’t even have a concept of running a workflow simultaneously, which is partially related to the fact that it doesn’t have a notion of parameters.
 When workflows can’t respond to inputs, it doesn’t make as much sense to run multiple instances simultaneously.